Scott3142/python-programming/codelabs/part-4.md

     # some code here
 ```

 The import statement at the top of the `main.py` file functions like so: `from module import method`.
-While these statements may be missing from subsequent code snippets throughout this course, you must always assume that the folder structures are
+While these statements may be missing from subsequent code snippets throughout this course, you must always assume that the folder structures are appropriate for the import statements

 Positive
 : **Naming modules** <br><br> The filenames are important in Python and you shouldn't use a filename that is the same as a common Python command like `print`.
 If you call a module `print.py` and import it, you will override the built-in `print()` method and your program will not function as expected.